-When there is outlying gear extending more than 150 meters horizontally from the vessel, an allround white light or a cone apex upwards in the direction of the gear
+When there is outlying gear extending more than 150 meters horizontally from the vessel, an all-round white light or a cone apex upwards in the direction of the gear.

-When there is outlying gear extending more than 150 meters horizontally from the vessel, an allround white light or a cone apex upwards in the direction of the gear
+When there is outlying gear extending more than 150 meters horizontally from the vessel, an all-round white light or a cone apex upwards in the direction of the gear.

-(d) The additional signals described in Annex II to these Regulations apply to a vessel engaged in fishing in close proximity to other vessels engaged in fishing.

-(e) A vessel (when) not engaged in fishing shall not exhibit the lights or shapes prescribed in this Rule, but only those prescribed for a vessel of her length.

-" (f) Additional signals for fishing vessels in close proximity. " {Same as International Rules Annex II}

-1‡(i) The lights mentioned herein shall (, if exhibited in pursuance of Rule 26(d), > be placed where they can best be seen.
-They shall be at least 0.9 meters apart but at a lower level than lights prescribed in Rule 26. ((b)(i) and (c)(i) > The lights shall be visible all round the horizon at a distance of at least 1 mile but at a lesser distance from the lights prescribed by < these Rules > " Rule 26(a)-(c) for fishing vessels. "

-2‡(ii) Signals for trawlers.

-(a)‡(1) Vessels < of 20 meters or more in length > when engaged in trawling, whether using demersal or pelagic gear, < shall >" may " exhibit:

-(i)‡(A) when shooting their nets: two white lights in a vertical line;

-(ii)‡(B) when hauling their nets: one white light over one red light in a vertical line;

-(iii)‡(C) when the net has come fast upon an obstruction: two red lights in a vertical line.

-(b) \ddagger (2) < A >" Each " vessel < of 20 meters or more in length > engaged in pair trawling < shall >" may " exhibit:

-(i)‡(A) by night, a searchlight directed forward and in the direction of the other vessel of the pair;

-(ii)‡(B) when shooting or hauling their nets or when their nets have come fast upon an obstruction, the lights prescribed in Rule 26(f)(2)(a)‡(f)(ii)(1).

-3‡(iii) Signals for purse seiners.

-(a)‡(1) Vessels engaged in fishing with purse seine gear may exhibit two yellow lights in a vertical line.
+- (d) The additional signals described in Annex II to these Regulations apply to a vessel engaged in fishing in close proximity to other vessels engaged in fishing. - (e) A vessel (when) not engaged in fishing shall not exhibit the lights or shapes prescribed in this Rule, but only those prescribed for a vessel of her length. - " (f) Additional signals for fishing vessels in close proximity. " {Same as International Rules Annex II} - $1 \pm (i)$ The lights mentioned herein shall $\langle$ , if exhibited in pursuance of Rule 26(d), $\rangle$ be placed where they can best be seen.
+They shall be at least 0.9 meters apart but at a lower level than lights prescribed in Rule 26. $\langle$ (b)(i) and (c)(i) $\rangle$ The lights shall be visible all round the horizon at a distance of at least 1 mile but at a lesser distance from the lights prescribed by $\langle$ these Rules $\rangle$ $\langle$ Rule 26(a)-(c) for fishing vessels. $\rangle$ - 2‡(ii) Signals for trawlers. - (a)‡(1) Vessels of 20 meters or more in length when engaged in trawling, whether using demersal or pelagic gear, shall or way exhibit: - (i)‡(A) when shooting their nets: two white lights in a vertical line; - (ii)‡(B) when hauling their nets: one white light over one red light in a vertical line; - (iii)‡(C) when the net has come fast upon an obstruction: two red lights in a vertical line. - $(b) \pm (2) \land A \land (Each) \text{ 'vessel } \land \text{ of 20 meters or more in length ')} \text{ engaged in pair trawling } \land \text{ shall } \land (may) \text{ ''exhibit: }$ - (i)‡(A) by night, a searchlight directed forward and in the direction of the other vessel of the pair; - (ii)‡(B) when shooting or hauling their nets or when their nets have come fast upon an obstruction, the lights prescribed in Rule 26(f)(2)(a)‡(f)(ii)(1). - 3‡(iii) Signals for purse seiners. - (a)‡(1) Vessels engaged in fishing with purse seine gear may exhibit two yellow lights in a vertical line.
 These lights shall flash alternately every second and with equal light and occultation duration.
 These lights may be exhibited only when the vessel is hampered by its fishing gear.